tripphamm/react-use-memo-with-comparator/README.md

 For example, you might know that your values are not very complicated and that performing a deep-equality check wouldn't cause a perf issue.
 Or you might know that every one of your values has an `id` prop and that if two values have the same `id`, they can be treated as equal.

 Maybe you're publishing a component to NPM and you don't want your users to have memoize the values that they're sending to you.

+## See also

+A similar concept for `React.useEffect` - [react-use-effect-with-comparator](https://www.npmjs.com/package/react-use-effect-with-comparator)